Government & Public Service

 Health Inspector Salary Overview

-The Health Inspector is a sought-after profession in the United States with a median annual salary of $64,200.
-Compensation typically ranges from $37,800 for entry-level positions to $98,400 for experienced professionals in high-demand markets.
+The Health Inspector is one of the most important roles in the Government & Public Service sector of the US economy in 2026.
+With a median annual salary of $64,200, compensation for this position ranges from $37,800 at the entry level to $98,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Health Inspector in the US earns between $37,800 and $98,400 per year, with a median of $64,200.